 | Explanation | Can articulate reasoning: “I thought X because of symptom Y” | Often unexplainable: neural networks are black boxes even to their creators |

-The fundamental difference isn’t that AI makes more mistakes.
-In narrow, well-defined tasks with clean data, AI often outperforms humans.
-The difference is in failure modes.
-When a human misses a diagnosis, it’s usually because they missed something visible.
-When AI misses it, you often can’t determine why – the decision pathway is mathematically complex and clinically opaque.
+The difference is not that AI makes more mistakes than humans, but that the difference is in the way they make mistakes.
+When a human misses a diagnosis, it is usually because they missed something visible, but when an AI misses it, it is often impossible to determine why, the decision pathway is mathematically complex and clinically opaque.

-This matters for you because it changes what questions to ask.
 With human doctors, you ask about their reasoning.
-With AI-assisted diagnosis, you need to ask about the system’s validation data, its known failure modes, and whether similar cases to yours exist in published performance metrics.
+With AI-assisted diagnosis, you need to ask about the system’s validation data, its known failure modes, and whether there are any similar cases in its published performance metrics.
+This matters for you because it changes the questions you should ask.

 The Five Questions Every Patient Should Ask About AI-Assisted Diagnosis

-Walk into your appointment prepared.
-These aren’t theoretical questions – they have concrete answers that determine whether AI helps or hurts your care:
+These are not theoretical questions, but they have concrete answers that determine whether AI will help or hinder your care: Go to your appointment prepared.

 - “Is this diagnosis coming from an AI system, and what’s it FDA-cleared for specifically?”
 Many AI tools have narrow approvals.
 An AI cleared for detecting lung nodules in chest X-rays isn’t validated for diagnosing pneumonia from the same image, even though both involve lungs.